steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Short Term

+    Why is GausianBlurCachedKermel slower than GaussianBlur?
+        Is it the use of the GaussianKernel?

     What is the optimal size of the kernel radius?
     How many passes are required for GaussianBoxBlur?

-    Why do these methods generate different results?
-        GaussianFilter
-        GaussianBlur
-        GaussianBlurCachedKernel

-    Why is GausianBoxCachedKermel slower than GaussianBox?
-        Is it the use of the GaussianKernel?

     Add an "Experiment" module to Explorer to isolate test code.
     How can the Workbench images be labeled?